ARTS 2580: Special Topics in Sculpture: The Body

 Introduction to Drawing I is an intensive drawing course covering the craft and principles of observational drawing.
 Line quality, proportion, value, composition and conceptual problem solving will be stressed.
 Through the repeated physical activity of drawing, students will refine dexterity and observational skills while building a strong eye-to-hand connection.
 Students will also learn how to critique work and use push their practice towards improvement.

 ARTS 2620: Methodologies and Materials in Drawing II

 Dean Dass, Professor

-Drawing activity will be very broadly defined and the studio practice may include the use of cardboard, old envelopes, how-to manuals, old magazines, the photograph, bookbinding, xerography, and staining, and tracing, decalcomania, the typewriter, glue.
+Drawing activity will be very broadly defined and the studio practice may include the use of cardboard, old envelopes, how-to manuals, old magazines, other people’s drawings, the photograph, bookbinding, xerography, and staining, and tracing, decalcomania, the typewriter, the scanner, glue, inkshower.
 The term will be divided into a very few sustained projects, each generating its own group of works.